-Triennial Reviews for Seniors and People with Disabilities - Households will have access to our hardship policy if they feel their current rent calculation is putting their housing stability at risk.
+Custom Questions: What is the recertification schedule?
+Once every three years How many interim recertifications per year may a household request?
+Unlimited Please describe briefly how the MTW agency plans to address changes in the family/household circumstances under the alternative reexamination schedule?
+Households will have access to our standard hardship policy if they feel their current rent calculation is putting their housing stability at risk.
 HAWC will track and annually review the hardship requests received by these household to ensure the policy is not having a negative or bias impact on these households.
 Families can also request interims as needed, if the change in household circumstances warrants.